VegaDeftwing/OpGuidesHugoSrc/content/Phil/labor.md

 This illustrates the main principle: it is about where people are (or aren't) *allowed* to live.

-Apartments which are in middle class or better neighborhoods impose number of requirements on renters, many of which are not only invasive, but insidious.
+Apartments which are in middle class or better neighborhoods impose a number of requirements on renters, many of which are not only invasive, but insidious.
 In Milwaukee, Matt witnessed a "training" class for landlords who were threatened with legal action by the city.

 A cornerstone of the class was to understand how to screen renters -- renters who would ensure they could avoid more problems with the city and the police.
 Screening criteria included: